shopware5/devdocs/source/developers-guide/rest-api/index.md

 Every API comes with a set of default parameters which can be used to modify the given result.
 All parameters can be combined in a single request.

-The following examples are snippets for our API client above.

 #### Filter

 Filtering a results can be done using the `filter` parameter in your request.